Tvirus5087/WhispersOfMara/README.md

 - [.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 - [.NET 9](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)
 - [Visual C++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe)
 - Minimum: 8GB VRAM (12GB+ recommended)
+- ini set to 1080p.
+If your resolution is higher, it is recommended you raise it to match your resolution.
+CS upscaling can render the game at lower resolutions and upscale to match if your lacking resources.
 - Install only on NVMe drives (not on C:\)  #DO NOT MAKE LONG DIRECTORY NAMES DBVO VOICE FILES WILL CRASH YOUR SYSTEM WITH LONG FOLDER NAMES X:\WOM IS RECOMMENDED WHERE X IS WHATEVER YOUR DRIVE IS#
 - Wabbajack.
 Installer and use instructions can be found here: https://www.wabbajack.org/
 ---

 ## ⚠️ Disclaimer
-This modlist is not crash-proof, though stability improves with each revision.
+**This modlist is not crash-proof, though stability improves with each revision.**
 If you encounter issues please place a report on github.